repotrial/graphsimqt/README.md

-# diseasomes
-Analysing gene- and comorbidity-based diseasomes
+# Analyzes of gene- and comorbidity-based diseasomes